 actor, actress, artist, awards, box office, california, celebrities, celebrity, cinema, director, dress, elegant, entertainment, event, fame and etc.

 - If you have other pending Editorial images that are missing descriptions and keywords, work right through them as well.

 - When you’re done, click on the ‘Save‘ button.

-Below, check out the photo’s complete set of description and keywords:
+Let’s look at the editorial photo’s complete set of description and keywords below:

 |Los Angeles, USA – October 1, 2018 – Tom Hardy and Kelly Marcel at the premiere of ‘Venom’ held at the Regency Village Theater, Westwood Village.|